Weight-Related Self-Management in Children with Special Health Care Needs

 James H. Rimmer, PhD, University of Alabama at Birmingham

-This study will examine measurement of energy expenditure in 27 children who are diagnosed with spina bifida or Down syndrome (ages 4-18).
-The project draws on CON strengths in pediatrics and family research.
+This study will examine measurement of energy expenditure in 36 children who are diagnosed with spina bifida (both ambulatory and a group who use wheelchairs for mobility) or Down syndrome (ages 4-18) or a group of children without a chronic illness.
+The project draws on College of Nursing strengths in pediatrics and family research.
 The information gained from this study will fill a gap in the science of measurement of energy expenditure for the special needs population.

 Promoting Self-Management in Low-income African Americans with Hypertension